Nathan Eglington

 Nathan Eglington OAM (born 2 December 1980 in Murwillumbah, New South Wales) is a field hockey midfielder and striker from Australia, who was a member of the team that won the golden medal at the 2004 Summer Olympics in Athens.

 He is nicknamed Eggy, and played domestic hockey for the Queensland Blades in his native country Australia, with whom he won the national title in 2003, 2004, 2006 and 2007.
 Eglington made his international debut in 2002, in a test series game against South Korea in Adelaide, scoring twice.

 Eglington played 140 times for Australia scoring 50 goals before major injury prior to the 2008 Beijing Olympics, forced retirement from international competition at the age of 27 years.

+In 2025, Eglington was added to the Hockey Australia Hall of Fame.

 He is married to fellow former Australian representative, Lisa Eglington.
 The pair live in Tweed Heads with their two children.